DevOpsBootcamp/website/source/daycamp_introtrack_session2.rst

 * Create a user on your system for yourself, with your preferred username
 * Give your user sudo powers
-* Use use su to get into your user account
+* Use su to get into your user account
 * Change your password
 * Create a directory called bootcamp in your home directory
 * Create a group called devops